cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 ◦ Power sag 下陷: A brief reduction in power
 ◦ Brownout: An extended reduction in power
 - To combat such electrical threats:
-- install uninterruptable power supplies (UPS) and generator backups for strategic devices in your network.
+- install uninterruptible power supplies (UPS) and generator backups for strategic devices in your network.
 - routinely test the UPS and generator backups.
 ◦ A standby power supply (SPS) is a lower-end version of a UPS.